 While these estimates aren’t always accurate, they do serve an important purpose.
 They can help people and their doctors make decisions, establish goals, and work toward end-of-life plans.

-Share on facebook Facebook Share on twitter Twitter Share on pinterest Pinterest Share on whatsapp WhatsApp Share on email Email OPINIONThere's a lot of inaccurate and out of date information out there.
+OPINIONThere's a lot of inaccurate and out of date information out there.
 Some is just a lack of understanding, some caused by out of date websites, often as a result of patient forum myth spreading.
 Some can only be described as propaganda.
 Some of it even comes from doctors and NET advocate organisations.
 Myth 1: All Neuroendocrine Tumours are benignNot true.
 By any scientific definition, the word 'tumour' means 'an abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
 Tumours may be benign (not cancerous), or malignant (cancerous)'.
-Sure, some NETs will be benign but a tumours which spreads away…
+Sure, some NETs will be benign but a tumours which spreads away from the primary site cannot be benign by any scientific definition.
+However, since the World Health Organisation (WHO) 2010 classification…

 OPINION.
-When I was being officially told I had an advanced and incurable cancer, I did what most people seem to do on films/TV .....
+When I was being officially told I had advanced and incurable cancer, I did what most people seem to do on films/TV .....
 I asked "how long do I have".
-The Oncologist said " ... perhaps just months".
+The Oncologist started off with " ... perhaps just months ........".
 That must have been quite a shock because for a few moments after that, I heard nothing - my brain was clearly still trying to process those words - I wasn't even feeling unwell!
 The really important bit I missed was him go on to say "...but with the right treatment, you should be able to live for a lot longer".
 Fortunately, my wife Chris heard it all and I was refocused.
 "OK Doc - let's go" I said.
-Always take someone with you to take notes at important meetings with Oncologists! [caption id="attachment_16343" align="aligncenter" width="640"] what…
+Always take someone with you to take notes at important meetings with…